Skip to main content

 • AWS Data Catalog - Amazon's metadata management service

-Adding a New Catalog Configuration
+⚙️ Setting Up a New Catalog Integration

-Step 1: Start Configuration
+Step 1: Start a New Configuration

-Step 2: Select Catalog Provider
+Step 2: Select Your Catalog Provider

-Step 3: Configure Provider Settings
+Step 3: Enter Provider-Specific Settings

-Google Data Catalog
+🔹 Google Data Catalog Configuration

 DataHub

-DataHub Config DataHub configuration form
+DataHub configuration form

 Required Fields: